organic1338/ppc_forward_service/README.md

 go run .
 # or
 PORT=9090 ADMIN_API_KEY=supersecret go run .
+# or with env from .env
+./run.sh
+# background mode (persists after SSH): logs to server.log by default
+./run.sh --background
 ```

 The server listens on `:PORT` and serves API under `/api/v1`.
 Swagger UI is at `/swagger/index.html`.